 UNAVCO joined the Portal to the Public Network (PoPNet) in March 2016 to offer PoPNet-style hands-on communication training to the geodetic scientific community.
 Portal to the Public is a tested system of professional development tools designed to better connect scientists and the public in positive dialogue, in informal education settings such as museums.
-The framework focuses on starting conversations using interactive activities.
-Portal to the Public was developed by Seattle's Pacific Science Center and their partners, with funding from the National Science Foundation.
-PoPNet is the network of museums and other institutions implementing PoP training and programs.
+Our primary goal with Portal to the Public is to enable meaningful experiences between geoscientists and the public.

 Additionally, UNAVCO has developed our own training materials with various partners through our experience working with scientists at all career levels, from undergraduates to professional researchers and educators.
 Please contact us with feedback or any questions about how to best use the materials below at educationunavco.org.

 UNAVCO has developed a suite of worksheets and other resources that can be used by individuals or applied in a classroom or workshop setting.
 They are useful for scientists at all career levels.
 These materials, as well as other materials on this page, are in constant development and feedback is welcome.

 And I Am A quick guide to creating an elevator speech about you and your networking goals